lttb/prejss-styles-loader/README.md

 # prejss-styles-loader

-Styles loader for PreJSS and Webpack.
+Styles loader for Webpack on top of [PreJSS](https://github.com/axept/prejss).

+Process stylesheets from separate files via PostCSS to the JSS-like objects.

 ## Installation